API Keys

 Create a key

-- Open the dashboard → Settings → API Keys
+- Open Organization Settings → API Keys

 - Click “Create API Key”